Terag/Hammock-Database/README.md

 ## Synopsis

-Is it too difficult for you too manage all your projects of maintenance around aircraft ?
+Is it too difficult for you to manage all your projects of maintenance around aircraft ?
 You have too much information on paper and are afraid to lose it ?

 You could like to centralise your information, and simplify you process with a simple tool.